 Oxy-combustion overcomes the technical challenge of low CO2 partial pressure normally encountered in conventional coal combustion flue gas by producing a highly concentrated CO2 stream, which is separated from water vapour by condensing the water through cooling and compression.

 The appeal of oxy-combustion is tempered by a few key challenges, including the capital cost and energy consumption for a cryogenic air separation unit (ASU), boiler air infiltration that dilutes the flue gas with N2, and excess O2 contained in the concentrated CO2 stream.

 Based on economic and environmental considerations, it is necessary to apply efficient and suitable technology for CO2 separation with low operating cost and energy consumption.
-Up to now, there are several gas separation technologies being investigated for post-combustion capture, namely,
+Up to now, several gas separation technologies are being investigated for post-combustion capture, namely,

 (c) Cryogenic distillation, and

 Although various new methods were suggested for CO2 separation, Granite and Brien reviewed some of the most novel methods for carbon dioxide separation from the flue and fuel gas streams, such as the use of electrochemical pumps and chemical looping for CO2 separation.

 Gas absorption processes using chemical solvents, such as amines, to separate CO2 from other gases have been in use since the 1930s in the natural gas industry to produce food and chemical grade CO2.
 As absorbents, most commonly used are monoethanolamine (MEA), diethanolamine (DEA), methylodiethyloamine (MDEA) and triethanolamine (TEA).
 Low purchase costs and the availability of monoethanolamine (MEA) makes it the most popular sorbent, despite some obvious limitations.